JUDICIAL CRISIS 1988- A TRAGEDY STAGED BY THE BAR

 More recently of course there was the case of the sacking of the chief justice in Pakistan which resulted in rioting and mass hysteria by the bar in that country and by supporters of opposing political parties.

-One notes that Pakistan which has existed since independence as a defato theocracy or military dictatorship for most of its existence, has had limited experience as a democracy.
+One notes that Pakistan which since its independence from Britain in 1948 has remained a defacto theocracy or military dictatorship, has had limited experience as a democracy.
 The events referred to recently there occurred under a military dictatorship in a fractured lawless society which Malaysia is not.

 The Panel member from Pakistan therefore may not have been a good choice considering her limited exposure to the practical application of conventions, the rules and the workings of an independent bench and a government in a democratic environment.

-The majority of these cases of judicial misconduct were settled when the judges concerned typically resigned rather than have to face the prospect of an ignominious trial by media and government exposing their misconduct with the exceptions of those named above.
+The majority of these cases of judicial misconduct were settled when the judges concerned typically resigned rather than have to face the prospect of an ignominious trial by media and government exposing their misconduct with the exceptions of those named above or were jailed as happened to Di Fingleton former Chief Magistrate of Queensland .

 The Di Fingleton matter is so radically different from any other and can draw no comparison or analogy to the Salleh Abbas matter.
 It is perhaps an example of where the judiciary in their arrogance can be so fundamentally wrong and ignorant of the most basic principles of law and the doctrine of the separation of powers, that they end up shooting themselves in the foot in the brutal unfettered exercise or of their near absolute powers.

-In the Queensland case of Di Fingleton her sacking and subsequent jailing by her peers at the state level, before that shameful and erroneous decision was overturned by the High Court of Australia, was an act of arrogance and ignorance carried out at the expense of the principles of justice against a fine chief magistrate, jurist and reformer.
+In the Queensland case of Di Fingleton her sacking and subsequent jailing by her peers at the state level, before that shameful and erroneous decision was overturned by the High Court of Australia, was an act of arrogance and ignorance carried out at the expense of the principles of justice.

-And from the ranks of Australia’s hallowed legal profession is selected a representative to the Panel to judge not the merits of the events of 1988 but to hang Dr. Mahahtir instead.
+And from the ranks of Australia’s hallowed legal profession is selected a representative to the Panel to judge not the merits of the events of 1988 but to hang Dr. Mahathir instead.

 THE EVENTS OF 1988 AND THE BERTHELSEN AFFAIR